Ottawa: Selection as capital

-The selection of Ottawa as a capital city predates Confederation.
-The choice was contentious and not straightforward, with the parliament of the United Province of Canada holding more than 200 votes over several decades to attempt to settle on a legislative solution to the location of its capital.
+The selection of Ottawa as a capital city predates the Confederation of Canada.
+The choice was contentious, with the Parliament of the United Province of Canada holding more than 200 votes over several decades to attempt to settle on a legislative solution to the location of its capital.
+Political dissension between the Reformist and Tory wings of the political establishment led to the Stony Monday Riot of 1849.
+During these riots, the Tories violently disrupted a Reformist reception for the Governor General to promote Bytown as capital of the province.

-The governor-general of the province designated Kingston as the capital in 1841.
-However, the major population centres of Toronto and Montreal, as well as the former capital of Lower Canada, Quebec City, all had legislators dissatisfied with Kingston as the capital.
-Anglophone merchants in Quebec were the leading group supportive of the Kingston arrangement.
-In 1842, a vote rejected Kingston as the capital, and study of potential candidates included the then-named Bytown, but that option proved less popular than Toronto or Montreal.
-In 1843, a report of the Executive Council recommended Montreal as the capital as a more fortifiable location and commercial centre; however, the governor-general refused to execute a move without a parliamentary vote.
+The governor-general of the Province of Canada designated Kingston as the capital in 1841.
+This was controversial: the cities of Toronto and Montreal, as well as the former capital of Lower Canada, Quebec City, all had legislators dissatisfied with Kingston as the capital, although anglophone merchants in Quebec were the leading group supportive of the Kingston arrangement.
+In 1842, a vote rejected Kingston as the capital, and study of potential candidates included Bytown, but that option proved less popular than Toronto or Montreal.
+In 1843, a report by the Executive Council recommended Montreal as the capital, as it was a more fortifiable location and commercial centre.
+However, the governor-general refused to execute a move without a parliamentary vote.
 In 1844, the Queen's acceptance of a parliamentary vote moved the capital to Montreal.

-In 1849, after an Orange mob burned the Parliament building in Montreal, several votes were held on a permanent location.
-Kingston and Bytown were again considered potential capitals.
-However, the winning proposal was for two cities to share capital status and the legislature to alternate sitting in each: Quebec City and Toronto, in a policy known as perambulation.
+In 1849, after an Orange mob burned the Parliament building in Montreal, several votes were held on a new permanent capital.
+Kingston and Bytown were again considered.
+However, the winning proposal was for the legislature to alternate sitting in either Quebec City and Toronto, in a policy known as perambulation.
 Logistical difficulties made this an unpopular arrangement, and an 1856 vote passed for the lower house of parliament to relocate permanently to Quebec City.
-However the upper house refused to approve funding.
+The move did not proceed, as the upper house refused to approve funding for the relocation.